-VII.
-ADDITIONAL ASSIGNMENTS GRANTED TO THE EXTERNAL AUDITORS AND THEIR COSTS report along with the opinion about the accuracy of the Report on Operations pursuant to paragraph 1 letters c, d, f, l, m and paragraph 2 letter b of art.
+• confirmed that the separate and consolidated financial statements IGD SIIQ S.p.A. and the IGD Group correctly and truthfully represent the company's financial position, performance and cash flows for the year ended on 31 December 2018, in accordance report along with the opinion about the accuracy of the Report on Operations pursuant to paragraph 1 letters c, d, f, l, m and paragraph 2 letter b of art.
 123 bis of Legislative Decree 58/1998 included in the Report on Corporate Governance and Ownership Structure.
-The fees matured for these activities over the relative period in 2018 amounted to €132 thousand.
-The external auditors and/or other entities belonging to the same Group also received: (i) €25 thousand for auditing the Corporate Sustainability Report; (ii)€2 thousand for filing the VAT credit application, and (iii) €253 thousand for work carried out related to the capital increase.
-The financial audit of the Romanian subsidiaries (Win Magazin S.A. e Winmarkt Management S.A.) was performed by PriceWaterhouseCoopers Audit Srl which received fees of €26 thousand for completing the assignment.
+The fees matured for these activities over the relative period in 2018 amounted to \in 132 thousand.
+The external auditors and/or other entities belonging to the same Group also received: (i) \in 25 thousand for auditing the Corporate Sustainability Report; (ii) \in 2 thousand for filing the VAT credit application, and (iii) \in 253 thousand for work carried out related to the capital increase.
+The financial audit of the Romanian subsidiaries (Win Magazin S.A. e Winmarkt Management S.A.) was performed by PriceWaterhouseCoopers Audit Srl which received fees of \in 26 thousand for completing the assignment.